rsp/cmi/PITCHME.md

 The backend must always send proper response with correct data
 <br>(but if it doesn't then the frontend cannot crash!)

-It is always symmetrical and works for all protocols on every layer.

 ---